 Passer-by’s: those who are in Ecuador in-transit to another destination

-Tourist visas: Every person who comes to Ecuador solely for touristic purposes are prohibited to perform any work-related activities.
+Every person who comes to Ecuador solely for touristic purposes are prohibited to perform any work-related activities.

 The initial validity of a tourist visa is 90 days, with the option to obtain an additional 90 day extension.
 If tourist wishes to stay for longer period of time, they may request a special tourist visa extension for further 180 days.
 However this type of visa extension may be obtained only once every five years.

-Travel Restrictions: furthermore, every tourist must show proof of valid foreign health insurance for their entire intended length of stay in Ecuador.
+furthermore, every tourist must show proof of valid foreign health insurance for their entire intended length of stay in Ecuador.

 There are two types of residency visas:

-Temporary resident visa: foreigners who want to stay longer than the tourist visa outlined above will be required to obtain a temporary residency visa.
+Foreigners who want to stay longer than the tourist visa outlined above will be required to obtain a temporary residency visa.